 Dr. Shah also points out that “During teenage years, brain circuits within the frontal lobe that are key for executive function (planning, risk assessment and decision making) are still immature” which can lead to experimentation with drugs and alcohol.
 This, she writes, is especially problematic because “the earlier the onset of drug use, the greater is the likelihood of developing a substance use disorder.”

 Communication is Prevention

 Wallace promotes the idea of an authoritative parenting style to open up a dialogue of clear expectations and understanding to better prevent underage drinking.
 “It needs to be a conversation, not an edict,” Wallace told the Deseret News.
 “When it comes to parenting style, the most effective is authoritative — high on both warmth and control.”
 This is not smothering, demanding “helicopter” parenting, Wallace writes in Reality Gap, but rather “support, affirmation, and guidance.”
 Teens may push their parents away, but “like it or not, they know they need help to keep from falling.”

 Teens are under relentless peer pressure.
 But parents must not surrender their influence entirely.
 Wallace writes of surveying teens who expressed, “Parents should talk to us more.”
 If they stay calm and engaged, parents can remain a powerful influence.
 Take care to avoid double standards in your own drinking behavior.
 Maybe think twice before saying “I need a drink” within earshot of your children after a long day at the office.
 That sends a normalizing message regarding alcohol as a coping mechanism.
 It’s a message you may one day want to take back.

-If you or a loved one is struggling with alcohol use disorder, please call Beauterre Recovery Institute or fill out the contact form below.
+If you or a loved one is struggling with alcohol use disorder, please call Beauterre Recovery Institute.
 We can help!